Mrcaspento/CloudDeployment/IBMCloudGuides/IBMCloudBuild.md

 - `ibmcloud resource groups`

 4. To target the resource the resource groups that you have access to, run

-- `ibmcloud resource groups`

-5. To target the resource group, run

 - `ibmcloud target -g <resource_group>`